eProsima/fastdds-visualizer-plugin/docs/rst/developer_manual/installation/sources/linux.rst

 #.
-Once all dependencies are installed, install *eProsima DDS Visualizer Plugin*:
+Once all dependencies are installed, install |eplotjuggler|:

     .. code-block:: bash